adrianmartir/adrianmartir.github.io/_posts/2019-02-22-first-steps.md

 A [simple logistic regression]({{ site.url }}{{ site.baseurl }}/notebooks/logistic_technical.html) on the indicators featureset had an **AUC of 0.551** and accuracy of 53.7%.
 Another significant improvement.
 Note that here the logistic regression code and the feature generation code is `src/technical.py` and the linked notebook just analyzes the predictions that model does.

 Remember my comment on that magnet pulling your performance estimate up?
 Well it happened to me with the technical indicator featureset, but back when I was using the [*finta*](https://github.com/peerchemist/finta) technical indicator library.
-It hat a line of code that made an indicator use data from the future, which it shouldn't have access to.
-Thus the model I trained had *insane* performance(0.60AUC).
+It had a line of code that made an indicator use data from the future, which it shouldn't have access to.
+Thus, the model I trained had *insane* performance(0.60AUC).
 I opened an [issue](https://github.com/peerchemist/finta/issues/25) on the finta repo and never touched that library again, out of fear that there are more bugs hiding.
 Now I use [this talib wrapper](https://github.com/mrjbq7/ta-lib).

 ## A short note on fat tails

-For completeness sake, [here]({{ site.url }}{{ site.baseurl }}/notebooks/fat_tails.html) is my fat tails notebook, that ilustrates how predictions on a small amount of timesteps with large price differences can have a huge impact on the strategies overall performance.
+For completeness sake, [here]({{ site.url }}{{ site.baseurl }}/notebooks/fat_tails.html) is my fat tails notebook, that illustrates how predictions on a small amount of timesteps with large price differences can have a huge impact on the strategies overall performance.

 ## Backtesting